iamovi/project_runtexts/README.md

 # runtexts

-`runtexts` is a command-line tool designed to automate the sending of messages.
-This tool allows you to configure a message, set the number of times it should be sent, and control the delay between each message.
-You can also choose between "bot-like" fast typing or "human-like" slower typing speeds.
+`runtexts` is a command-line and graphical user interface (GUI) tool designed to automate the sending of messages.

 ## Features

-- Automate the sending of messages
+- Automate the sending of messages.
-- Set a custom delay between messages
+- Set a custom delay between messages.
-- Simulate fast "bot-like" typing or slower "human-like" typing
+- Simulate fast "bot-like" typing or slower "human-like" typing.
-- Simple CLI interface for easy use
+- Simple CLI interface for easy use.
+- Option to use a GUI for a more visual experience.
+- "Infinity" mode for endless message sending.

 ## Installation